msiden/gold_thief/README.md

 - [x] Game over if no lives left
 - [x] Player should not be able to move while falling
 - [x] Player should not be able to move outside screen
 - [ ] Points system:
-    - Player has limited amount of time in each mine before Game Over
-    - Keep track of number of collected gold sacks
-    - More points if sacks are collected quickly
+    - Bonus is given for:
+        - Time left when all gold is collected
-    - Bonus for time left when mine is completed
+        - Lives left when all gold is collected
-    - Print collected sacks, time left, bonus and total score on screen
+- [ ] Create a Texts enum!
 - [ ] Start screen
 - [ ] High scores
 - [ ] Save game function